 The Trial Work Period (TWP) is designed to allow SSDI recipients to experiment with working while still receiving their full monthly benefit.
 It consists of a total of nine months, not necessarily consecutive, over a 60-month period.
 During these nine months, a person may earn an unlimited amount without lowering their monthly cash benefit.
 The TWP was developed many years ago to encourage disability recipients to go back to work when they can.

-A TWP month is triggered whenever an individual earns more than $750 per month or when a self-employed individual (that is, business owner, freelancer, consultant, etc.) works 80 hours in a month.
+A month counts as a TWP month whenever an individual earns more than $1,050 per month (in 2023) or when a self-employed individual (that is, business owner, freelancer, consultant, etc.) works 80 hours or more in a month.

 Once you've exhausted your nine-month TWP, you enter the Extended Period of Eligibility (EPE).
-The EPE is a 36-month period during which you'll continue to receive your full benefit every month as long as you remain disabled and earn less than Social Security's Substantial Gainful Activity (SGA) threshold.
-In 2013, the SGA level is $1,040 for non-blind individuals and $1,740 for the blind.
+The EPE is a 36-month period during which you'll continue to receive your full benefit every month as long as you remain disabled and earn less than Social Security's substantial gainful activity (SGA) threshold.
+In 2023, the SGA level is $1,470 for non-blind individuals and $2,460 for the blind.

-If you stop working, or your earnings fall below SGA again during the EPE, contact Social Security and your benefits will be restarted without having to file a new application.
+If you later stop working, or your earnings fall below the SGA level during the EPE, contact Social Security and your benefits will be restarted without having to file a new application.
 Because it's so easy to re-start your benefits if your work attempt doesn't work out, Social Security calls the EPE the "re-entitlement period."

 When the 36-month re-entitlement period ends, your benefits will continue as long as you are medically disabled and not earning SGA.
 If you earn over SGA for even one month after the 36-month period of re-entitlement, your benefits will terminate.
-However, if your medical condition makes you stop working again, you may be eligible for expedited reinstatement, if it's within five years of the EPE (though you will have to reapply).
+However, if your medical condition makes you stop working again, you may be eligible for expedited reinstatement, if it's within five years of the EPE.

 An example may help clarify how the TWP and EPE function in practice.

-Medicare coverage, which comes with SSDI, continues during the Trial Work Period and Extended Period of Eligibility.
+Medicare coverage comes with SSDI benefits (two years after you become entitled to SSDI).
+It continues during the Trial Work Period and Extended Period of Eligibility.
 At the end of your TWP, you'll remain covered by Medicare for another 93 months, even if you're working and earning SGA during this time.
 Of course, if you remain entitled to disability benefits after the EPE ends, you will still enjoy Medicare coverage as well.

 If you're an SSDI recipient wanting to work but unable to perform any of your past jobs, you may be eligible for free vocational rehabilitation, schooling, or technical training through Social Security's Ticket to Work program.
 Those participating in Ticket to Work will be evaluated at a vocational rehabilitation office and a plan will be developed for the individual to try to return to the workforce.
 As an added incentive, Social Security may not initiate a Continuing Disability Review of an individual in the Ticket to Work program.

 For those who work for themselves, income isn't necessarily a good measure of how much a person is working.
-To measure whether a self-employed person is working too much to still be considered disabled, Social Security has come up some elaborate rule based on income earned, number of people who work in the business, and hours worked.
-These rules apply after the trial work period has ended.
-To learn more, see disabilitysecret.com's article on what counts as SGA for small business owners.
+To measure whether a self-employed person is working too much to still be considered disabled, Social Security has come up with some elaborate rules based on income earned, number of people who work in the business, and hours worked.
+These rules apply after the Trial Work Period has ended.
+To learn more, see our article on what counts as SGA for small business owners.